stablekernel/aqueduct/source/docs/tut/storing-data.md

 It turns out, we can create a lot of incredible behavior by just combining these methods and a request path.
 More importantly, by following these specifications, client applications can use generic libraries to access any HTTP API with very little effort.
 This allows us to create complex systems that are easily made available to a browser, mobile phone or any other internet-connected device.

-!!! note "But is it REST?"
-    REST is a set of design patterns for HTTP 1.0 that made a lot of sense.
-Version 1.1 of HTTP - the one that we use today - codifies the  principles of REST.
-Therefore, HTTP 1.1 is effectively REST; just a lot easier to say.
-HTTP 2.0 doesn't change the semantics of HTTP 1.1, it just changes the transmission format.

 ## Inserting Data

 We'll start by adding behavior that allows for new heroes to be inserted into the database.
 Following our previous discussion, the HTTP request must take the form `POST /heroes` - we are appending a new hero to the collection of heroes.
 This request will contain the JSON representation of a hero in its body, for example: